openstack-archive/wsme/README.rst

 -   Supports user-defined simple and complex types.
 -   Multi-protocol : REST+Json, REST+XML, SOAP, ExtDirect and more to come.
 -   Extensible : easy to add more protocols or more base types.
--   Framework independance : adapters are provided to easily integrate your API in any web framework, for example a wsgi container, Pecan_, TurboGears_, Flask_, cornice_...
+-   Framework independence : adapters are provided to easily integrate your API in any web framework, for example a wsgi container, Pecan_, TurboGears_, Flask_, cornice_...
 -   Very few runtime dependencies: webob, simplegeneric.
 Optionnaly lxml and